Experience the Printing Revolution Scuola Internazionale di Grafica

 • Materials are provided by the Scuola

 Students will use traditional tools such as the needle and more experimental materials such as sandpaper, among others.
-The different pressure exercised in the engraving will create the ‘beards’ that characterise the drypoint marks.
+The different pressure exercised in the engraving will create the ‘burrs’ that characterise the drypoint marks.
 We have revisited an ancient process in a modern and sustainable key thanks to the use of plexiglass plates and soy oil-based inks, which are washable with water and soap.

 Sustainable Hardground Etching